ExRafiki/Project-2/readme.md

 ###Development

-* 1 -Using other battleship game structures i set up a general javascript structure that game a certain logic to the concept.
+* 1 - Visualizing how the data had to be formatted to be properly displayed on the page and provide with the user with the relevant data.
-* 2 -Working slowing on the game logic i set up ship generation then added the horizontal/ vertical.
+* 2 - Working step by step from back end to front end not forget to keep my naming convention schematically correct.
-* 3 -Spend 2 days figuring the array positioning as well as making it "true" RNG so no one pattern is the same
+* 3 - Some time was spent on the user data as it was the hardest to display on the page , password had to be avoided because of the hashing of the password.

 ###Lessons learned: